ox1d3x3/Op13_Susfs_kernel/README.md

 ### zram.ko not found
 Sometimes ZRAM is compiled **built-in** instead of module, so there is no `zram.ko`.
 Use the runtime checks above (`/sys/block/zram0/...`) instead of relying on `zram.ko`.

+## Build Yours OWN - BYO
+1. Fork it
+2. Actions
+3. Select the Build
+4. Select the Features of your choice
+5. Start and wait

 ---